RetroDECK/ES-DE/INSTALL-DEV.md

 The following variables are expanded for the `command` tag:

-`%ROM%` - Replaced with the absolute path to the selected ROM, with most Bash special characters escaped with a backslash.
+`%ROM%` - Replaced with the absolute path to the selected ROM, with most special characters escaped with a backslash.

 `%ROMRAW%`	- Replaced with the unescaped, absolute path to the selected ROM.
 If your emulator is picky about paths, you might want to use this instead of %ROM%, but enclosed in quotes.